asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 }
 ```

-Running it quickly shows that where it is removed is in that `level_2_surrounding_friendlies` loop.
+Running it quickly shows it is removed in that `level_2_surrounding_friendlies` loop.
 Where the first assert failed.
 Adding a condition to check for equality with `blessed_key` like the following, allows the game to hit no more asserts and continue to completion.
 Yay!

 ```odin
     for key in level_2_surrounding_friendlies {